← return to study.practicaldsc.org

 Answer: h^* = \frac{\sum_{i = 1}^n y_i^2}{\sum_{i = 1}^n y_i + n\lambda}

-To minimize the regularized average Ulta loss, we solve the equation by setting the derivative to zero and solving for h.
+To minimize the regularized average Ulta loss, we solve for h by setting

 \frac{1}{n} \sum_{i = 1}^n y_i^2 - \frac{1}{n} \sum_{i = 1}^n y_i h - \lambda h = 0